dcollien/FilterHTML/Readme.md

  - Lets you filter or match attributes on tags
  - Lets you filter or match individual CSS styles in style attributes
  - Lets you define allowed classes as a list
+ - Lets you specify a function delegate to define the specification for a tag, depending on which tags it is inside
  - Lets you specify a filtering function delegate for modifying text between tags (e.g. url auto-linking, emoticon parsing, #tagging, @mentioning, etc.), the output is also HTML filtered
  - Lets you convert one tag into another (with specified attributes)
  - Lets you completely remove contents of specified tags from HTML